-I am currently undertaking my dissertation fieldwork in Ngoma, the southern part of Kafue National Park, where I am investigating the external appearance, social organization, mating strategies, and genetics of one kinda x grayfooted chacma baboon hybrid group (Papio kindae x P. ursinus griseipes), as well as the mechanisms and dispersal patterns that best explain baboon hybridization there.
+I am an Anthropology Ph.D. candidate at Washington University in St. Louis working with Dr. Jane Phillips-Conroy.
+My dissertation research addresses a hybrid zone where kinda baboons (Papio kindae) and grayfooted chacma baboons (P. ursinus griseipes) – species with different social behaviors and appearance – interbreed.
+Specifically, I am investigating the external appearance, social organization, mating strategies, and genetics of one baboon hybrid group there, as well as the mechanisms and dispersal patterns that best explain baboon hybridization there.

-As part of this dissertation research, I am currently habituating this hybrid group and have radio collared two individuals to facilitate the tracking and habituation of this group.
-Once habituation is complete, I will be collect behavioral data as well as fecal samples for genetic analysis.
+As part of this dissertation research, I habituated the hybrid group and radio collared two individuals to facilitate the tracking and habituation of this group.
+Starting in January 2013, my local Zambian field assistant and I collected behavioral data and fecal samples for genetic analysis.

 Since July 2013, I have been undertaking my genetic lab work in Dr. Alan Templeton's Laboratory in the Biology Department at Washington University and have begun analyzing my behavioral data.
 Also, during this time, my Zambian field assistant has been recording behavioral data and checking on my baboons and their reproductive status a few days each month.
 Since my last time in the field, several new females have been come into estrous and several new infants have been born.
 Thus, I plan to return to Zambia from June-August 2013 to collect some addition behavioral data and fecal samples.